Águas e Energia do Porto photovoltaic park

 458 photovoltaic panels were installed with a total power of 208.39 kWp, helping to reduce greenhouse gas emissions.
 This installation is part of the Porto Solar project, which aims to promote energy efficiency and independence in 29 municipal buildings, guaranteeing the use of renewable energy.

-Through the Nature Based Solutions at Falcão Elementary School project, 40 photovoltaic panels were installed on one of the school’s green roofs.
-This Self-Consumption Production Unit (UPAC) has an annual production of 28.625 kW/h of electricity, which corresponds to 60% of the energy consumed by the school and is equivalent to a reduction in CO2 […]
+40 photovoltaic panels were installed on one of the green roofs of the Falcão Elementary School.
+This Self-Consumption Production Unit (UPAC) has an annual production of 28,63 kW/h of electricity, which corresponds to 60% of the energy consumed by the school and is equivalent to a reduction in CO2 emissions of 7,39 tonnes per year. […]